DonSchenck/kubevirt-crc-windows-tutorial/README.md

 `oc exec {POD_ID_GOES_HERE} chmod 777 /var/run/kubevirt-private/vmi-disks/pvcvolume`

+## Start the cluster dashboard/console

+In another terminal session on the host, launch the OpenShift console in your default browser by running the following command:

+`crc console`

+Log in as user "kubedamin", using the same password that you used to log in at the comand line, earlier.

 ## Create RDP service
 `virtctl expose virtualmachine windows-app-server --name windows-app-server-rdp --port 3389 --target-port 3389 --type NodePort`

 ## Log in using RDP

+At the OpenShift console, find the virtual machine you created under the "Workload" section, and click on the "console" tab.

+Use the Remote Desktop option.
 ## Create web Service

 `virtctl expose virtualmachine windows-app-server --name windows-app-server-web --port 80 --target-port 80 --protocol="TCP"`